 In Paris New Year's Eve, known locally as Saint-Sylvestre, is usually celebrated with a feast, le Reveillon de la Saint-Sylvestre.
 Second only to the Bastille Day fireworks and parade on the 14 July, or Quatorze Juillet to the locals, New Years in Paris is a huge celebration.
 Fireworks and events tend to be concentrated around the iconic Eiffel Tower and Champs Elysees areas of the city, although the more traditional fireworks have in recent years been replaced by a spectacular light show.

 I have been in Paris for new year in the past and can confirm it is a fabulous, if slightly manic and bewildering event (especially if your French isn't brilliant and you are somewhat protective of your personal space!)
-One thing that's for sure it's a pricey venue, and anywhere decent will be booked up months in advance, so decide what you want to do and get your tickets and travel plans made asap!
+One thing that's for sure it's a pricey venue, and anywhere decent will be booked up months in advance, so decide on your plan of new years eve things to do and get your tickets and travel plans made asap!

 They do promise a light show at midnight but don't rely on that to make the evening, make sure you have your own plans as feedback from previous years suggest it can be somewhat underwhelming - see the section below for more details, there's always a chance they may pick up their game this year - fingers crossed!